zapaz/certora-tutorials/08.Lesson_WorkingWithInvariants/InvariantsConcepts/README.md

 - [ ] Run the spec with line 9 as in the picture above to see if a violation rises.

-To avoid making mistakes by assuming things that can not be safely assumed, we introduce the simple concept of `requireInvariavt`.
+To avoid making mistakes by assuming things that can not be safely assumed, we introduce the simple concept of `requireInvariant`.

 </br>